Congratulations and thank you for joining the Service Excellence recognition mission at Carleton!

 - Share a story of Excellent Service at every staff meeting.
 Have a staff member recount their service highlight from the week/month; we suggest calling this agenda item “Service Excellence in Action”!

 - Take a team photo holding up the Service Excellence Standards (we care, we are professionals, we are responsive, we are reliable & courteous, and we treat everyone as individuals).
-Then have your staff commit to providing Service Excellence by signing the mat (these frames can be bought at Walmart or Giant Tiger)
+Then have your staff commit to providing Service Excellence by signing the mat.

 - Create a Service Excellence calendar and for every day of the month put up a post-it highlighting 1 staff members’ excellent service interaction (oversized calendars are available at the CU bookstore or Grand & Toy)